Michael-Reefe/Loki.jl/README.md

 If one wishes to model the PSF from a bright point source and include it in the model to separate it from the host galaxy emission, there are some additional utility functions that one can utilize:

 `generate_psf_model!(obs)`: This function acts on an observation object and generates a PSF model cube that has been resized to match the size of the observation, shifted such that the centroids are aligned, background annulus subtracted, and interpolated over the spectral leak artifact at 12.2 microns.
 For this function to work, the input observation data MUST be aligned to the IFU axes, not the sky axes.
-One must have also prepared a data cube to be used as the PSF model for each channel/band and placed them in the `src/templates/psfs_stars/` directory (these files are too large to provide by default on github).
-The recommendation is to use a bright star that was observed during the calibration programs - i.e. proposal IDs 1536 and 1538 - to construct these PSF models.
-Applying this function should be done BEFORE step 3 in the above roadmap, as steps after this automatically apply themselves to both the data itself and the PSF model to ensure that they are transformed in the same way.

 `splinefit_psf_model!(obs.channels[0], 100)`: To be used strictly after the `generate_psf_model` function, this function takes the PSF model generated by the previous function and fits a cubic spline to it, with a knot spacing given by the second argument (in pixels), since the PSF is expected to vary gradually in the wavelength dimension.
 This function should be applied between steps 4 and 5 in the above roadmap.
 This function is not required if one wishes to keep the more noisy PSF model generated in the previous step.